 So on April 24, 2017, cranes cut the treasured tree down, piece by piece.
 As NJ.com reports: "Each piece of the tree was weighed by the crane operator, with some pieces weighing as much as 8,000 pounds, said a church official.
 Hundreds of people came by throughout the day to say goodbye to the historic tree that has been the centerpiece of the community for centuries."

 The lumber was loaded onto a truck and taken to an undisclosed location until officials decide what to do with it.
 And as a consolation of sorts, a 16-year-old white oak grown from acorns collected from the great white oak was planted near the church.

 For a community that has been defined by the tree’s presence, with oak leaves on every logo connected to the area, the fate of the behemoth weighs heavily.

 "We absolutely don't think the impact the tree has on the community could be understated.
-It's just been a part of the fabric of the community since day one," says Bentley.
-"People are so worried about it.
-The tree is a symbol of strength.
-It's a treasure and our hearts are broken that she's not doing well."
+It's just been a part of the fabric of the community since day one," church administrator Janet Bentley tells MNN.
+"The tree is a symbol of strength.
+It's a treasure and our hearts are broken."

 Experts aren't sure why the tree failed to thrive.
 Jones told the Washington Post that he believes it is simply old age.
 White oaks typically live between 200 and 300 years and the Basking Ridge oak has long surpassed that.